-5.1 demonstrate a shared commitment to their continuing professional learning by reflecting upon and evaluating their practice, keeping their professional knowledge and skills up to date and taking steps to improve their practice where necessary.
+5.1 demonstrate a shared commitment to their continuing professional learning by reflecting upon, and evaluating, their practice, keeping their professional knowledge and skills up to date, and taking steps to improve their practice where necessary

-Publication and Review
+Publication and review

-The Code is available without charge and is published on the EWC's website, www.ewc.wales.
-It is available in Easy Read, large text and other formats, if required.
+The Code is available without charge and is published on the EWC's website.
+It is available in easy read, large text, and other formats, if required.

-This Code supersedes the Code of Professional Conduct and Practice for registrants with the EWC published 1 April 2015.
+This Code supersedes the Code of Professional Conduct and Practice for registrants which the EWC published on 1 September 2022.
 In accordance with the Education (Wales) Act 2014, the EWC will review this Code every three years.

-The EWC's Good Practice Guides support this Code, and can be found at www.ewc.wales.
+The EWC's Good Practice Guides support this Code, and can be found on the EWC's website.

-Contacts Fitness to Practise
+Contact: Fitness to Practise

-Address: 9th Floor
+Address: 9th floor,

-Eastgate House
+Eastgate House,

+35-43 Newport Road,

-35-43 Newport Road Cardiff CF24 OAB
+Cardiff CF24 0AB